-All applicants to the CP (bachelor, second bachelor, and MS-Dietetics) must complete the prerequisites with a "C" or better.
+All applicants to the CP (bachelors, second bachelors, and MS-Dietetics) must complete the prerequisites with a "C" or better.
 Students should have previous coursework evaluated through a transcript review.

 Official transcript review is completed based on how the student applies to EMU in General.